 Is there an application for foster parents?

 Porter-Leath has a resource parent application.
 This application will be mailed to prospective foster parents that contact the agency.
-Applications will also be distributed during the PATH Orientation.
+Applications will also be distributed during the KEY Orientation.

 What kind of information will I have to submit to become a foster parent?